 Moving your data to your UNIX account

 Before you can use your data in SAS on UNIX, you must first move it to your UNIX account.
 Depending on whether you are a faculty or staff member, student, or faculty or staff member at the Health Sciences Campus, you will need to log into mizar.usc.edu, aludra.usc.edu, or hsc.usc.edu respectively.
-If you are using a High-Performance Computing (HPC) account, you will need to log into almaak.usc.edu.
+If you are using a Center for Advanced Research Computing (CARC) account, you will need to log into almaak.usc.edu.
 For more information about the Secure File Transfer Programs (SFTP) that you will need to use to transfer your data, see the Secure File Transfer (SFTP and SCP) Overview page.

 When using the UNIX server, it is advisable to save all of your data to your own personal computer and load it every time you open SAS on UNIX.
 Information about preventing data loss while using the server can be found on the Preventing Data Loss (File Deletion) page.
 Information on transferring files back and forth on UNIX can be found on the Transferring Files page in our UNIX documentation.